kitsonk/pin/README.md

   get a unique entry.
 - Populate the `"scopes"` of the import map.
 Currently the `"imports"` is only the top level external imports.
-When dealing with individual modules and resolving the minimum acceptable graph, there is need to provide this.
+When dealing with individual modules and resolving the minimum acceptable dependency graph, there is need to provide this.
 - Be able to consume an "upstream" import map and output a modified one.
+- Consume an already existing "pinned" import map, only updating dependencies as needed, so that it behaves more like a lockfile.
+Currently, rebuilding is like if you deleted your local lockfile, not considering already "pinned" dependencies.

 There are also things that we should consider more widely: